QubesOS/qubes-doc/user/security-in-qubes/vm-sudo.rst

 An alternative approach is to enable user/root isolation by using a dom0 generated prompt.

-A list of steps to do so is provided in the `Qubes community guide, Replacing passwordless root with a dom0 prompt <https://forum.qubes-os.org/t/replacing-passwordless-root-with-a-dom0-prompt/19074>`__ **without any guarantee of safety, accuracy, or completeness.
+A list of steps to do so is provided in the :topic:`Qubes community guide, Replacing passwordless root with a dom0 prompt <replacing-passwordless-root-with-a-dom0-prompt/19074>` **without any guarantee of safety, accuracy, or completeness.
 Proceed at your own risk.
 Do not rely on this for extra security.**

 Dom0 passwordless root access